Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given 4 parameters and no output schema, the description covers the main use case adequately.
-It lacks details on return values or error handling, but is sufficient for an agent to invoke correctly.
+Given 4 parameters with 1 required, no output schema, and no nested objects, the description covers the tool's purpose, when to use it, how each parameter behaves, and the return value.
+It is complete for an agent to invoke correctly.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.